 This morning we visit two remarkable sites.
 Sant’Andrea Priu, on a remote inland hill is a large Neolithic burial chamber, perhaps 5,000 years old, and in continuous use right through to the Byzantine period in the 8th century AD.
 Nearby Santu Antime is a large and complex Nuragic fortress.
 Returning back to Alghero, we visit Anghelu Ruju, another burial chamber and then enjoy a tour and late afternoon wine tasting at one of Sardinia’s best regarded winemakers.
 Overnight Alghero (B, wine tasting)

-Saturday October 19: The Costa Smerelda and Corsica
+Saturday October 19: Stunning Romanesque architecture and Corsica

 We depart Alghero, bound for Corsica.
-En route we pass by the Costa Smeralda, an exclusive holiday destination on Sardinia’s east coast, developed by the Aga Khan.
+En route we pass a number of Pisan Romanesque churches, dramatic examples of this stark style.
 We then visit the Nuragic sites near Arzhachena.
 This includes the ‘giant’s tomb’ of Coddu Veccju, a monumental grave with a circle of impressive monoliths.
 We arrive at Santa Teresa in Gallura in time to check in for our 5pm ferry to Bonifacio.
 The approach to Bonifacio by water is spectacular.
 Dinner is in our hotel.
 Overnight Bonifacio (B, D)

 Sunday October 20: Bonifacio